arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_view_properties_arangosearch.md

 - *id*: The identifier of the View
 - *name*: The name of the View
 - *type*: The View type
-- all additional ArangoSearch View implementation specific properties
+- all additional `arangosearch` View implementation-specific properties

 @RESTRETURNCODES